This PDF is the current document as it appeared on Public Inspection on 07/16/2015 at 08:45 am.

 Therefore, the proposed changes do not involve a significant reduction in a margin of safety.

 Normally, the Commission will not issue the amendment until the expiration of 60 days after the date of publication of this notice.
-The Commission may issue the license amendment before expiration of the 60-day notice period provided that its final determination is that the amendment involves no significant hazards consideration.
-In addition, the Commission may issue the amendment prior to the expiration of the 30-day Start Printed Page 31078comment period should circumstances change during the 30-day comment period such that failure to act in a timely way would result, for example, in derating or shutdown of the facility.
+The Commission may issue the license amendment before expiration of the 60-day notice period if the Commission concludes the amendment involves no significant hazards consideration.
+In addition, the Commission may issue the amendment prior to the expiration of the 30-day comment period should circumstances change during the 30-day comment period such that failure to act in a timely way would result, for example, in derating or shutdown of the facility.
 Should the Commission take action prior to the expiration of either the comment period or the notice period, it will publish in the Federal Register a notice of issuance.
 Should the Commission make a final No Significant Hazards Consideration Determination, any hearing will take place after issuance.
 The Commission expects that the need to take this action will occur very infrequently.

 III.
 Opportunity To Request a Hearing and Petition for Leave To Intervene